Russia “very worried” about a counteroffensive

 The Lavrov comment that angered Israel

 Russia does not want a war in Europe, but Western countries constantly say that Moscow “must be defeated”, Russian Foreign Minister Sergei Lavrov said during a joint press conference with Omani Foreign Minister Sayyid Badr.
-Albusaidi, after talks held this Wednesday in Muscat.
+Albusaidi, following talks held this Wednesday in Muscat.

-“If you are worried about the prospect of a war in Europe, we do not want it at all, but I draw your attention to the fact that the West constantly insists that Russia must be defeated in this situation.
+“If you are worried regarding the prospect of a war in Europe, we do not want it at all, but I draw your attention to the fact that the West constantly insists that Russia must be defeated in this situation.
 Draw your own conclusions,” Lavrov said.

 According to Lavrov, Russia has enough buyers of energy resources in addition to Western countries.